 Location: Grand Anse, Grenada

-I was put in the group that helped teach knots and I know my smile never left my face.
-After teaching the knots the kids would proudly show off their new talents to their friends and our crew members.
-We taught them three primary knots, the square knot, the figure eight knot and the BOWLINE.
+I was put in the group that helped teach knots, and I know my smile never left my face.
+After teaching the knots, the kids would proudly show off their new talents to their friends and our crew members.
+We taught them three primary knots, the square knot, the figure-eight knot, and the BOWLINE.
 I write bowline in all caps because the second group we taught how to tie it became very fascinated with this knot.
-Once we were done teaching one student picked up a drum and started to play a beat with all the other children sang ‘Bowline Bowline, Bowline Bowline’.
-This ended up erupting into a full on dance party with all the students and crew members in our group.
-When school finally ended the kids quickly shuffled us outside to proudly show off their back-flips, back handsprings and handstands.
-Leaving the school was quite difficult as all the children surrounded our taxi and us as we entered it, only to leave when we started up and everyone squeezed back inside.
-After leaving the school we were allowed around three hours of shore time where many crew members explored the town of St. George while others found local restaurants.
-Our day ended with a bit of rain and dinner below deck followed by marine biology class.
-As the twentieth day in our trip this marked the first fourth of our voyage being competed , with three fourths left.
-It has been and awesome time and the crew and I can’t wait for more amazing experiences like we had today.
+Once we were done teaching, one student picked up a drum and started to play a beat with all the other children singing ‘Bowline Bowline, Bowline Bowline.’
+This erupted into a full-on dance party with all the students and crew members in our group.
+When school finally ended, the kids quickly shuffled us outside to proudly show off their back-flips, back handsprings, and handstands.
+Leaving the school was quite difficult as all the children surrounded our taxi and us as we entered it, only to leave when we started up, and everyone squeezed back inside.
+After leaving the school, we were allowed around three hours of shore time, where many crew members explored the town of St. George while others found local restaurants.
+Our day ended with a bit of rain and dinner below deck, followed by a marine biology class.
+On the twentieth day of our trip, this marked the first fourth of our voyage being completed, with three-fourths left.
+It has been an awesome time, and the crew and I can’t wait for more amazing experiences like we had today.